-Smokey’s Kitchen: You’ll want a hearty breakfast before starting out, and despite being a BBQ joint, Smokey’s has something delicious for vegetarians and meat eaters alike.
+- Smokey’s Kitchen: You’ll want a hearty breakfast before starting out, and despite being a BBQ joint, Smokey’s has something delicious for vegetarians and meat eaters alike.
 For veggies, I recommend the Huevos California and the Donner Pass Omelet for omnivores.
-If you’re feeling very ambitious, Smokey’s has a few beers on draft, including Racer 5!
+To get the beer tour started, Smokey’s has a few beers on draft, including Racer 5 and lighter options.

-Now we’re traveling back north – this time up Tahoe’s East Shore.
-Be sure to hop out of the car at some point – there’s a nice viewpoint just south of Incline Village, or you can make a longer stop at Sand Harbor State Park.
+- Now we’re traveling back north – this time up Tahoe’s East Shore.
+Check out the view along the way, maybe at Sand Harbor State Park.

 One of the coolest things I get to do for work every year is putting on the Wild & Scenic Film Festival – South Lake Tahoe.
 WSFF combines award winning environmental and adventure films with the energy of local activism.
 Each year we choose powerful environmental and adventure films so that attendees are inspired to take further action regarding issues that impact our environment, ourselves and our world.